whipowill/wow-acore-mod-nerf-herder/README.md

 This module uses [55Honey's ZoneDebuff](https://github.com/55Honey/Acore_ZoneDebuff/blob/master/zoneDebuff.lua) technique to apply the buffs and debuffs.

+An explanation of these auras and how to apply them is as follows:

 ```
 // use CastCustomSpell() to apply an aura w/ required params
 // player->CastCustomSpell(player, spellID, &param1, &param2, &param3, true, NULL, NULL, player->GetGUID());